 5. Strong identity and access management (IAM)

 Because of technological advancements, acquiring passwords and hacking into networks is easier than ever.
 IAM restricts access to critical data and applications to certain workers, making unauthorized access hard.

 6. Proactive protection and reactive backup + recovery

 Proactive protection detects and fixes security risks before they lead to a full-blown breach.
 The goal of reactive backup and recovery is to recover quickly after an attack.

 Failure to regularly monitor and test your backup and disaster recovery strategy is a major oversight and can result in a breach.

 While it’s your responsibility to make sure your business doesn’t get sucked into the quicksand of data loss, it’s easy to become overwhelmed if you’re attempting to figure out everything on your own.
-Working with a specialist like us provides you with the advantage of having an expert on your side.
+Working with data protection backup providers at LI Tech gives you the advantage of having experts on your side.
 We’ll make sure your backup and security postures are capable of tackling ransomware threats.
 Li Tech Solutions offers clients in Long Island and Brooklyn the mission-critical services every business needs to succeed.
 Reach out today to schedule a consultation.